We will learn how to digitize a company logo in this lesson. It is intended for beginners and all steps are commented.

 Arranged parts are joined into single item in the Object Inspector list (see the object no. 18 in fig. 24).

 Fig. 29.
-Outlines on all 3 nuts.
+Outlines on all three nuts.

 Now we will create outlines for the lettering.
 As letters are close one to the other, the easiest way is to draw outline around whole word and then create backward path for it.
-The first picture shows outline drawn to the half of the lettering contour.
-The second picture shows the whole outline.

-Fig. 31.
-Creation of outline around lettering.
+Fig. 30.
+Creating of outline around the lettering.

 Select the outline and use themain menu > Build > Outlines > Create Backward Path command to create object that is identical to the first outline, but it has reverse order of nodes.
 Notice that new object is displayed in the Object Inspector list with black footsteps in the icon, which means that it is a backward path.